 Being a college student is a lot of work.
 You have to balance studying with work , maintain eligibility for scholarships and grants, and boost your resume to tackle the job market in your field of study.
 Whether you are a student preparing for the tough job market, or someone looking for a career change we have resources on finding, applying, and choosing the perfect internship.

-Finding an internship becomes much easier once you know what you’re looking for.
-It’s important then to spend some time thinking about what you want out the experience before you start looking.
-Once you do, where to look will fall into place as you realize which resources to contact, which professional groups and organizations to target, and who to see among your existing academic, professional, and student networks.
-The right internship will not only be a valuable experience that will allow you to expand your skills and boost your resume, but it should also be an experience you enjoy and that will help you down the line.
-Check out our page on finding an internship for more information on how to start your search and where to look once you do.
+Finding an internship is easy if you know what you’re looking for.
+Spend time thinking about what you want out the experience before you start looking.
+Once you do, make a list of resources, such as professional groups and organizations, and academic, professional, and student networks.
+Contact all of these resources to find internship opportunities.
+A good internship will boost your resume, help you gain valuable work experience.
+Check out our page on finding an internship for more information on how to start your search and find the internship that is best for you.

 Treat your internship application as a job application .
 Internship providers will recognize the effort put into their applications.
 Organize your applications, references, resume and cover letters by internship, and keep them separate.
 Proofread your paperwork and actively prepare for interviews by scheduling a mock interview with a peer or academic advisor.
 Take these steps seriously and you will stand out amongst your peers.
 Check out our page on applying for internships for more information on the application and interviewing process.

 Before choosing an internship, decide what type of work experience you are looking to gain.
 Take into account your financial situation and work availability.
 For students who typically work in college, search for paid internships.
 For students with tight schedules, such as student athletes, apply for summer internships.
 Prioritize your schedule and expectations so you will gain the most of your internship experience.
 To further understand your options, check out our page on choosing an internship.